SamuelOshin/CCC-Admin-App/CENTRALIZED_DASHBOARD_PLAN.md

 ```

 ### 2. **User Permission System**
-- `TransferAdmin`: Access to transfer functionality
+- `transferadmin`: Access to transfer functionality
-- `Clergyadmin`: Access to clergy registration
+- `clergyadmin`: Access to clergy registration
-- Parish access: Users NOT in `Clergyadmin` group
+- Parish access: Users NOT in `clergyadmin` group
 - Superuser: Access to all modules

 ---